What Information Do I Need to Submit a Paper?

 - Technical Research (30 minutes—20-minute presentation and 10-minute question and answer)

 After indicating your preferred session format, you will be asked to indicate willingness to accept a change to a different session format.
 Convention Topic Chairs review all submissions and consider all format requests.
 There is no guarantee, however, that your submission will be accepted in the format you request.
 If accepted, your presentation will be scheduled as best suits the needs of the Topic Area and overall Convention program.
-Choosing not to accept a change in format may impact the acceptance of your proposal.
+You may include justification on why you need to present your session in a particular format in the summary section of the submission form, however, choosing not to accept a change in format may impact the acceptance of your proposal.

 You will need to select one Topic Area that best corresponds to your proposal.
 Read the descriptions carefully.
 Choice of the Topic Area determines which Topic Committee will review the proposal and also influences the intended audience.
 If your proposal falls under more than one Topic Area, select the topic that best represents the primary focus of your proposed session.
 The Convention Program Committee has the authority to re-categorize a proposal during the review process if they believe it better corresponds to another Topic Area.